Pleasant Goat and Big Big Wolf: History

-Two live-action animated films of the series titled I Love Wolffy and I Love Wolffy 2 respectively were also released but neither reached a boxoffice of 80 million yuan, so the third live-action animated film will not be made.
+Two live-action animated films of the series, titled I Love Wolffy and I Love Wolffy 2 respectively, were also released, but neither reached a box office of 80 million yuan.
+A third live-action animated film is not planned.

-The investment banker Francis Leung, who planned to buy Toon Express Group, had plans to make Pleasant Goat a very popular and visible television show that would, as stated by The Wall Street Journal, "parallel the popularity of Mickey Mouse and Hello Kitty".
+Investment banker Francis Leung, who planned to buy Toon Express Group, expressed the potential to make Pleasant Goat a television show that would, as stated by The Wall Street Journal, "parallel the popularity of Mickey Mouse and Hello Kitty".

 Premise

-In year 3010 on the fictional Goat Calendar, the ancestor of the goat clan, Ruan Mianmian (or Old Mandy), arrives at Green Green Grassland to escape the wolves.
+In the year 3010 on the fictional Goat Calendar, the ancestor of the goat clan, Ruan Mianmian (or Old Mandy), arrives at Green Green Grassland to escape the wolves.
 The goats built a tall iron gate outside their village and called it 'Goat Village'.
 This leaves the wolves to try and break in any way they can.
-One day, a wolf suggests that they exercise, get thin and squeeze through the bars.
-So the wolf ancestor, Wu Dalang, manages to get through after long exercising, only to die after swallowing a huge rock covered in wool, mistaking it for a big sheep.
+One day, a wolf suggests that they exercise until they are thin enough to squeeze through the bars.
+With this strategy, the wolf ancestor, Wu Dalang (Fitter), manages to get through, only to die after swallowing a huge rock covered in wool, mistaking it for a big sheep.
 After this incident, the wolves learned not to make the goats of Green Green Grassland angry, for there will be consequences.

-503 years later in the year 3513, the descendant of Wu Dalang (Fitter), Wolffy moves to the opposite of the river separating the forest and the Goat Village with his wife Wolnie, due to low hunting ability demonstrated by Wolffy and the fact that he is no longer regarded a proper wolf.
+503 years later in the year 3513, the descendant of Wu Dalang, Wolffy, moves to the opposite of the river separating the forest and the Goat Village with his wife Wolnie.
+Wolffy demonstrates poor hunting ability and is scorned, being regarded as not a proper wolf.
 They move there in hope of finding a way to eat the goats, as tales told by ancestors say that the goats there are the best and tastiest.
-The goats live in the Green Green Grassland happily.
-The main characters are depicted as school-aged goats that attend school under the tutelage of Slowy, the village elder.